sespiros/go-telegram-garvis/README.md

 - Generic filter system for easy creation of new filters and plugins
 - Communication using Webhooks, making it easily scalable for environments like App Engine that spawn multiple instances for each request

-## Rules added so far
-- **Caps rule**: When a message is sent using all uppercase characters (stop shouting!)
-- **TL;DR rule**: When a message exceeds a specified length
-- **TextFilter**: This is a more complicated programmable rule that allows the creation of text filters for a specific user that trigger when the user says something for a number of times.
-This rule is using GAE key-based datastore to store the filters and their state.

 ## Installation
 1. Fork the project
 2. Create a new bot in Telegram using [BotFather](https://core.telegram.org/bots#6-botfather)